 Shane, pictured here, is such a technical artist.
 His personal abilities mixed with utilization of who and whats around him shows real genius.
 In this case the project became Shane.
-Starting from his early Volkswagen Jetta build and transpiring into a couple photo shoots and write up.
+Starting from his early Volkswagen Jetta build and transpiring into a couple photo shoots and a write up.
 The story was larger and included the cars builder.
 Photo by Matthew Vieweger.

 This happens quite often and the people that bring me in to help with their project end up being the focus.
 Its a beautiful thing when occasionally you look just past the car to whats right there behind it.

 Last week I bought my 35th vehicle.
 Registered, running and insured.
-It is joked, my driveway at times looks like a used car lot.
+It’s joked, my driveway at times looks like a used car lot.
 Couldn’t be further from the truth.
 Theres two reasons in my head for the mass amount of vehicles I’ve purchased and let go over the years.
 Currency would be one.
-The fluctuation up and down of my financial position over the years sometimes calls for a car to be sold to facilitate more important things.
+The fluctuation up and down of my financial position sometimes calls for a car to be sold to facilitate more important things.
 Things like the ones I love and the direction I’m heading.
 I never buy a car to sell it though.
 Its true.
 I look at them all as something with wonder and intrigue, requiring exploration and attention.
 That brings me to my other reason.
 I love them all!
 Yes, there are so many wonderful cars.
-New, old, custom, factory, pristine and well used.
+New, old, custom, factory, pristine or well used.
 One of my favourites was Wilmer.
 A 1984 Volkswagen Vanagon upgraded to a 2.1 ltr engine with a 4 speed manual transmission.
 My Grandfather owned a Vanagon and his name just fit right as to honour a man I wish I knew better.
 A man so many admired.
 Theres nothing that drives like the Vanagon and the versatility of the interior dimensions.
 Wilmer was actually one vehicle that stayed by my side the longest.
 Why did it leave?
 It gets complicated as they all do so I’ll just remember why I chose to buy it in the first place.
 Fly out to Vancouver and drive it back to Alberta.
 The Vanagon did get placed on my list of vehicles I would own again.
 Thank you Volkswagen.
 I thoroughly enjoyed the experience.